Stabledog/j-poli-sci/week_2/taskrc.md

 ---
 ### SJ 4 Statement:

 > R 1/16 Richard Burton – Selections from *The Arabian Nights*; D.S.
 Richards – “One Thousand and One Nights – A History of the Text and Its Reception.”
+(Note: the selection description is inaccurate: the author of this piece (p270-291) is neither Richard Burton or D.S.
+Richards, it's Dwight F. Reynolds)

 “Thus an accurate portrayal of the *Nights* in pre-modern Arabic